doki-doki-ai-edition/Mod/README.md

 No. The fangame in the video is different from the mod and it doesn't have the ability to execute code on your machine.
 I also don't plan on doing this, since that's basically just malware.

-## Why does it take forever to load?

-2 Main reasons for this.
-1. An error happened and you should check your `log.txt` file in the main folder and send it in #support
-2. Hardware limitation.
-If you don't have a good enough device then it's going to take a while to respond.

-If it's a hardware limitation you should check out this project https://github.com/zeeblo/DDAE-Groq which uses an API version of the mod.

 ## Are the models uncensored